venkatesh2100/projects/README.md

 # portfolio

 ### Task TODO DO:
+- [ ] Make adjust for 100 % zoom level
+- [ ] Complete About me section.
-- [ ] Make Rocket animation when ever hover On Switch Button.
+- [x] Make Rocket animation when ever hover On Switch Button.
 - [x] Make Dark mode Like one which is like Nextjs website
 - [ ] Implement more blogs [1]
 - [ ] Create a special for creating Blogs in the Md format [60]